strawberrrries-Syl/Cells-classification/README.md

 Classification-in-cells
 ---
-Using CNN for cells classification.
-Details see report.
+* Using CNN for cells classification.
+* More details are in the report.
+* mfiles are several image processing functions(in MATLAB).

-*dataset are too big to upload
+* dataset are too big to upload